eliekawerk/Deep-Learning-Labs/README.md

 	- Neural Recommender Systems with Implicit Feedback and the Triplet Loss

 ### Lab 4:
+- Deep Learning for Object Dection and Image Segmentation (part1)
+	- ConvNets with TensorFlow
+	- Pretrained ConvNets
+	- Fine tuning deep CNNs (with GPU)

+### Lab 5:
-- Deep Learning for Object Dection and Image Segmentation.
+- Deep Learning for Object Dection and Image Segmentation (part2)
 	- Fully Convolutional Neural Networks
 	- ConvNets for Classification and Localization